NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 ### Line of Bearing

 **Bearing** is the angle measured in degrees, in a clockwise direction from the north line.
-A **line of bearing** is the line drawn from a starting point in the direction of the **bearing** for the selected distance.
+A **line of bearing** is the line drawn from a starting point in the direction of the **bearing** or azimuth for the selected distance.
 The line of bearing uses geodesic math to find the shortest path and is accurate along the Earth's surface.

 ### Pie Wedge

 Depending on the **Azimuth mode**, if it is set to *Use beginning and ending azimuths*, then the pie wedge focal point starts at the point layer's geometry extending out to the specified radius.
 It starts at the **Starting azimuth** going in a clockwise direction to the **Ending azimuth**.
 If **Azimuth mode** is set to *Use center azimuth and width*, then a center azimuth is specified which becomes the center of the pie wedge with an arc length of **Azimuth width**.
-The pie wedge can either be defined from the point vector layer data fields or from the **Default** parameters. **Arc point spacing** determines the number of degrees in the arc before another point is added to give it a curved appearance.
-Making this smaller will give smoother results, but will be slower rendering the shapes.
+The pie wedge can either be defined from the point vector layer data fields or from the **Default** parameters. **Drawing segments** is the number of line segments that would be used to draw a full circle.
+A wedge will use a proportionally smaller number of segments.
+Making this larger will give smoother results, but will be slower rendering the shapes.

+### Donut

+Create a donut shape.
+The inner and outer radius is specified either as default values or from the attribute table.
+If the inner radius is 0 then a solid circle is drawn. **Number of drawing segments** defines how many line segments it uses to create the circle.
+A larger value will produce a smoother circle, but will take more time to draw.

+### Arc wedge

+In essence this takes a wedge of a donut shape.
+The parameters are similar to **Pie wedge** and **Donut**.

 ### Polygon